Skip to Main Content

 Deploy to Tencent Cloud TKE

-Referencing Overview▸, AutoMQ supports deployment on Kubernetes.
-This article outlines the installation process for deploying AutoMQ on the Tencent Cloud TKE platform.
+Refer to Overview▸, AutoMQ supports deployment on Kubernetes.
+This article details the installation process for deploying AutoMQ via Tencent Cloud's TKE platform.

 In this article, references to AutoMQ product service provider, AutoMQ service provider, and AutoMQ specifically refer to AutoMQ HK Limited and its affiliates.